 The HCC Committee strives to set base salary at a competitive level based on an executive's position in the relevant markets in which the executive operates.
-The HCC Committee generally does not provide annual merit increases to executives, but rather rewards exceptional performance through STI and/or LTI awards.
-Adjustments to base salaries are made by the HCC Committee to reflect changes in responsibilities or when competitive market or internal conditions warrant.
-Following a review of external market data, effective April 1, 2022, Mr. Furman's base salary was increased from \$550,000 to \$590,000.
-There were no other changes to NEO base salaries during 2022.
+The HCC Committee generally does not provide annual merit increases to executives, but rather rewards exceptional performance through STI and/or LTIP awards.
+Adjustments to base salaries are made by the HCC Committee to reflect changes in responsibilities and/or when competitive market or internal conditions warrant.

+There were no changes to NEO base salaries during 2023.